DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 ### The While Command

-There may be a few times where neither the repeat nor the foreach command work, because you don't know how many times it should loop, you just have a condition of when to stop.

-This can be thought of as an `if` command but as a loop.
-The difference is that the `if` command simply runs the block if its true, the `while` command run the block as long as the condition is true
+You might encounter a situation where you don't know how many times you're going to loop, but you know when to stop.
+You can achieve this with a while loop.
+It's like an `if` command that runs the block below it as long as the condition is true.
 ```dscript_blue
 - while (condition):
     - (commands here)
     - (will loop while condition is true)
 ```
-The condition format is the same format as the `if` command, see that guide page for more details on the structure. [if command](/guides/basics/if-command)
+The condition format is the same as the `if` command; [see that guide page](/guides/basics/if-command) for more details on its structure.

 Now, lets see an example of a `while` loop...